xiehb-evolution/hybrid-effects/README.md

 ```
 There is a recombination event detected in the maternal chromosome 2 of the F2 (id 1007207) between two SNPs (coordinates:137892857 and 137978735).
 The fifth and sixth columns indicates the F0 alleles in the F2 genomes as described above (*5*: LW allele, *11*: LW allele, and *12*: MIN allele).

 The following figure shows the inheritance of alleles in a F2 individual (930806).
 The red and blue colors indicate the LW and MIN alleles, respectively.
-The recombination breakpoints are indicated by boundaries of red and blue color switches either in the paternal and maternal genomes.
+The recombination breakpoints are indicated by the boundary SNPs at red-blue color switches in the paternal and maternal genomes.

 ![boxplot1](tmp/chr5.930806.png)